Fish-MIP/FAO_Report/README.md

 If you are familiar with `git` and GitHub, you can clone this repository to your computer.
 Alternatively, you can click on the green **<> Code** button on the right hand side at the top of this page to see the options available.
 Then click on *Download ZIP* option.
 This will download an exact copy of this repository to your computer.
 Make sure you uncompress (unzip) the downloaded folder before attempting to open any files.

 Since this repository has an open software license, once you have a copy of this repository, feel free to not only run the notebooks as they are, but you can also adapt them to suit your needs.
 But if you use any of the scripts (partially or in full), make sure you acknowledge this work (this is a license condition).
 You can find our preferred citation by clicking on *Cite this repository* in the **About** section of this repository (top right panel).

+## Estimates of fish biomass change from FishMIP model ensemble (Shiny app)
+If you do not have experience in `R`, but would still like to have access to the temporal trends of fish biomass change (plots and data) as produced by the script named [05_plotting_yearly_global_biomass_change](https://github.com/Fish-MIP/FAO_Report/blob/main/scripts/05_plotting_yearly_global_biomass_change.Rmd), we are providing an alternative.

+We have developed a Shiny app, which you can access [here](https://rstudio.global-ecosystem-model.cloud.edu.au/shiny/FAO_Report/Shiny_app/).
+You can select the Exclusive Economic Zone [[1]](#1) or the FAO area for fishery purposes [[3]](#3) of your interest, which will produce an interactive plot of temporal trends of fish biomass changes in the area you selected.
+It will also show the entire dataset used to create the interactive plot.
+Additionally, there is a download button (on the left panel) that allows you to download the data shown in the table as a csv file.

 ## How to report issues or suggest changes
 You can check reported issue or create a new issue [here](https://github.com/Fish-MIP/FAO_Report/issues).